blinqas/station/test/README.md

 ## Overview

 This folder contains all tests for the Terraform Station module.
-Currently, tests are executed locally on a developer's machine, with plans to integrate them into GitHub Actions (GHA) in the future.
 The aim is to simplify the development and testing process for contributors.

 ## How It Works